 This is the cheapest and perhaps the easiest rod design option to handle.
 This kind will adjust to fit into the window frame without any additional hardware.
 But, they’re only meant for café curtains or super lightweight options.

-Patio doors let in a lot of bright sunlight.
+Patio doors let in a lot of bright but harsh sunlight.
 Which is perfect most of the time, but can be problematic if you’re aiming for a nice cozy vibe.

 Adding curtains can greatly reduce the light, heat, and/or cold these large sliding doors let in.
 This article suggests the best patio door curtains in 2021 and a guide to get the right ones as well.